pypa/pipx/README.md

-pipx pylint  # source code analyzer pipx pyinstaller  # bundles a Python application and all its dependencies into a single package pipx pyxtermjs  # fully functional terminal in the browser
+pipx pylint  # source code analyzer pipx pyinstaller  # bundles a Python application and all its dependencies into a single package pipx pyxtermjs  # fully functional terminal in the browser pipx install shell-functools  # Functional programming tools for the shell
 ```

 ## how it works